Skip to main content

 Approved payments will be made by EFT into an Australian bank account only.

-Applications for the Welfare Assistance Program is now open for Semester 2, 2024.
+Applications for the Welfare Assistance Program is now open.
 You must log in using your student email address to access the application form.

 APPLY HERE